Level Up Your InsideTracker Recommendations with Heart Rate and Sleep Tracking

 InsideTracker’s mission has always been to provide you with actionable, evidence-backed recommendations to improve your health and wellness.
 And now, we've made strides to integrate yet another biometric data source to realize this vision.
 With the latest version of the InsideTracker Mobile App, users can now get real-time, daily feedback on insights from heart rate and sleep data collected by wearable fitness trackers.
 Here's how this development is building on the InsideTracker experience and how these physiomarkers integrate with your existing blood and DNA data.

-Recently, InsideTracker has incorporated DNA testing into our insights and recommendations.
+InsideTracker incorporates DNA testing into insights and recommendations.
 By evaluating various genetic potentials, a single DNA test can provide deep and meaningful insights for certain traits—like predisposition for high LDL-cholesterol or the potential to excel at endurance sports.
 But on its own, genetic testing cannot provide a complete picture of health.
 For one thing, it never changes—your DNA is static and does not respond to lifestyle changes.
 In some instances, genetics can explain close to just 10% of the potential for a particular trait.

 It's for this reason that InsideTracker has always utilized blood biomarker testing to assess the impact of your nutrition and lifestyle on your health.
 Unlike DNA, blood biomarkers are always changing and responding to your daily habits, and can therefore be quite different from month to month.
 In fact, certain biomarkers can fluctuate on a daily basis, but it's simply not realistic to utilize blood testing to capture this day-to-day variability.